oreximus/smart_oscp/WebAppTest/Intro_to_Web_App.md

 - A well-known vulnerability that is still quite prevalent in various type of web applications is SQL injection.
 This type of vulnerability arises from the unsafe handling of user-supplied input.
 It can result in access to sensitive data, reading/writing files on the database server, and even remote code execution.

 - We often find SQL injection vulnerabilities on web applications that use Active Directory for authentication.
-While we can usually not leverage this to extract password (since Active Directory administraters them), we can often pull most or all Active Directory user email addresses, which are ofen the same as their usernames.
+While we can usually not leverage this to extract password (since Active Directory administrators them), we can often pull most or all Active Directory user email addresses, which are ofen the same as their usernames.

 - This data can then be used to perform a **password spraying** attack against web portals that use Active Directory for authentication such as VPN or Microsoft Outlook Web Access/Microsoft O365.